Commission: ‘Systemic racism’ at root of Flint water crisis

 “We are not suggesting that those making decisions related to this crisis were racists … (but the) disparate response is the result of systemic racism that was built into the foundation and growth of Flint, its industry and suburban area,” the report says.
 “Would the Flint water crisis have been allowed to happen in Birmingham, Ann Arbor or East Grand Rapids?
 We believe the answer is no, and that the vestiges of segregation and discrimination found in Flint made it a unique target.
 The lack of political clout left the residents with nowhere to turn, no way to have their voices heard.”

-To save money while under state control, the impoverished city used water from the Flint River for 18 months without treating it to prevent pipe corrosion.
+To save money while under state control, the impoverished city with a 57 percent black population used water from the Flint River for 18 months without treating it to prevent pipe corrosion.
 As a result, the water caused lead to leach from old pipes and into homes.

 Elevated levels of lead, a neurotoxin, were detected in children, and 12 people died in a Legionnaires’ outbreak that has been linked to the improperly treated water.
 Flint’s overall lead level no longer exceeds the federal limit but authorities still require residents to use faucet filters provided by the state.